Neurological examination of the motor system

 |Tectospinal||Postural movement in response to visual stimuli|

 The descending tracts of the spinal cord can be quite tricky to learn.
-Tackle the following quiz and master the knowledge as easily as possible:
+Tackle the following learning materials and master the knowledge as easily as possible:

 Examination of the motor system